 Sportico is committed to transparency, including provision of detailed methodology and sourcing information below.
 For any questions, please contact sports valuations reporter Kurt Badenhausen at kbadenhausen@sportico.com.

-Fair Market Franchise Valuations
+Franchise Enterprise Valuations

 To derive the estimated enterprise value of the 32 NHL franchises, Sportico calculated each team's revenue, relying on publicly available information and financial records—as well as interviews with those knowledgeable of team finances, including eight sports bankers and lawyers who actively work on NHL transactions.
 In the interest of accuracy, we traded candor for anonymity.
 This information was vetted with multiple team owners, team financial and operating officers, media relations personnel and former team executives, as well as industry experts and investors.